wwwx/wwwx/README.md

 -->

-- 🌱 I’m currently learning to use angular to develop my own resume
+- 🌱 I’m currently learning to use angular to develop my portfolio
 - 💬 Interested in anything about Full stack
 <!--
 - 🌱 I’m currently learning Functional Programming and How to write an Open Source JavaScript Library